 Elisabeth Shue turns up as herself, but as a nurse, not an actress.
 As in actress Elisabeth Shue has turned to nursing because her acting career wasn’t really going anywhere as she’s constantly overlooked because no one can remember who she is.
 This is then a recurrent theme, because Dana is the only one who knows who she really is – and adores her for it.
 Very well played on her part, and I hope she continues her acting, and that people do remember her!

 So, to sum it up, Hamlet 2 might sound pants by the description, but it’s a delightfully dark comedy that’s actually really funny.
+It’s a bit like Glee on drugs.
 Well worth a watch!

 4 out of 5 crumpled up manuscript pages.